Local-global principles for homogeneous spaces over some two-dimensional geometric global fields: Introduction

 This is easy to do.
-Indeed, the Brauer-Manin obstruction we are using here only takes into account some of the completions of the field $K$: in case (a), we are only considering completions with respect to the valuations coming from the closed points of the curve $C$, while in case (b), we are only considering completions with respect to the valuations coming from prime ideals of height one in the domain $A$.
+Indeed, the Brauer-Manin obstruction we are using here only takes into account some of the completions of the field $K$: in case (a), we are only considering completions with respect to the valuations coming from the closed points of the curve $X$, while in case (b), we are only considering completions with respect to the valuations coming from prime ideals of height one in the domain $A$.
 However, the field $K$ has more valuations, and hence it is natural to ask whether a homogeneous space $Z/K$ with connected stabilizers for which the Brauer-Manin set $Z(\mathbb{A}_K)^{\mathrm{Br}}$ is non-empty \emph{and} that has points in \emph{all} completions of $K$ always has a rational point.
 The first main theorem of the present article gives a negative answer to this question:

-\begin{thm}[Theorem \ref{thm counter}] Let $K$ be a field of type (a) or (b) as above.
-There exists a finite extension $L$ of $K$ and a homogeneous space $Z/L$ under $SL_{n,L}$ for some $n \geq 1$ with toric stabilizers for which the Brauer-Manin set $Z(\mathbb{A}_L)^{\mathrm{Br}}$ is non-empty, that has points in all completions of $L$, but that has no $L$-rational points. \end{thm}
+\begin{thm}[Consequence of Theorem \ref{thm counter} and Remark \ref{rem exist counter}] In each of the cases (a) and (b), there exists a field $K$ and a homogeneous space $Z/K$ under $\sl_{n,K}$ for some $n \geq 1$ with toric stabilizers for which the Brauer-Manin set $Z(\mathbb{A}_K)^{\mathrm{Br}}$ is non-empty, that has points in all completions of $K$, but that has no $K$-rational points. \end{thm}

-For that reason, one should go beyond the Brauer-Manin obtruction in order to understand the failure of the local-global principle for homogeneous spaces over fields of types (a) and (b).
+For that reason, one should go beyond the Brauer-Manin obstruction in order to understand the failure of the local-global principle for homogeneous spaces over fields of types (a) and (b).
 A natural way to do so consists in combining the Brauer-Manin obstruction with another very usual one, the descent obstruction.
-If it is known that over number fields the descent obstruction with respect to torsors under connected linear groups does not carry more information than the Brauer-Manin obstruction (\cite{Har02}), the situation turns out to be completely different over fields of types (a) and (b):
+If it is known that, for smooth and geometrically integral varieties over number fields, the descent obstruction with respect to torsors under connected linear groups does not carry more information than the Brauer-Manin obstruction with respect to the whole Brauer group (cf.~\cite{Har02}), the situation turns out to be completely different over fields of types (a) and (b):